cicada-lang/chimera/README.md

 npm run test:watch    # Watch the testing
 ```

+## Thanks

+Thank you, Daniel P. Friedman, William E. Byrd, Oleg Kiselyov and Jason Hemann, for your book ["The Reasoned Schemer"](https://mitpress.mit.edu/9780262535519/the-reasoned-schemer/).

 ## Contributions

 To make a contribution, fork this project and create a pull request.